redhat-openshift-ecosystem/operator-test-playbooks/README.md

 The path to the kubeconfig file for the OCP cluster needs to be supplied as the `kubeconfig_path` parameter, for example: `-e kubeconfig_path=~/testing/kubeconfig`

+For rapid prototyping, you can spin up an OCP cluster using [Red Hat CodeReady Workspaces](https://developers.redhat.com/products/codeready-workspaces/download)

+You can then specify your kubeconfig as follows: `-e kubeconfig_path= ~/.crc/cache/crc_libvirt_4.2.14/kubeconfig`

 #### 3. A valid quay.io namespace (for ISV and Community operators only)